-On offline mode, the user is still allowed to get access to operations that do not require communication with the server side.
-These operations and their selected features are incrementally logged by the mobile client, in order to be evaluated to identify malicious behaviors.
+In offline mode, the user is still allowed to get access to operations that do not require communication with the server side.
+These operations and their selected features shall be incrementally logged by the mobile client, in order to be evaluated to identify malicious behaviors.
 This work proposes to evaluate the following features:

-File Access (Time and File System Location) i.e. data access to selected files in offline mode, accessing the data stored on the mobile client.
+File Access (Time and File System Location), i.e. data access to selected files in offline mode, accessing the data stored on the mobile client.
 The file access feature can be decomposed into:

 file decryption,